 How high up did his contacts go, and how many people knew that he had this hatred towards Donald Trump and agenda?

-You're gonna find out that he was meeting with a very senior State Department official, and that State Department official immediately relayed the information she just got to others in the government, and uh the government is trying to hide who she emailed right now and what she specifically told them.
+You're going to find out that he was meeting with a very senior State Department official, and that State Department official immediately relayed the information she just got to others in the government.

 But it is clear there is no way for the FBI to argue anymore.

-They did not know about Christopher Steele's political motivations, his client, his deadline, his election obsession, his hatred for Trump uh before they went to the FISA court.
+They did not know about Christopher Steele's political motivations, his client, his deadline, his election obsession, his hatred for Trump before they went to the FISA court.

 Didn't he say that in August of 2016 before the first FISA application in October?